PandaWood/ExceptionReporter.NET/README.md

 ![More Detail Mode](images/er2-more-detail.png)

 #### Interface Configuration Options
-In the next screenshot, we have an example of some customization that can be made with *configuration*.
+We don't want you to have to modify the code yourself to achieve a basic level of customization, so various changes can be made with *configuration*.

-There are no images on the buttons, the window title is customised and an extra Tab (_Contact_) is visible
+The screenshot below is configured to not show icons on the buttons (`ShowButtonIcons`) and the window title is customised (`TitleText`)

-You can also hide the email button and various other options - see the property `Config` on the main `ExceptionReporter` class.
+There are various other options available such hiding the email button (`ShowEmailButton`), changing the label text (`UserExplanationLabel`), the background color (`BackgroundColor`) etc - see the property  `Config` on the main `ExceptionReporter` class.

 ![Customized Example](images/er-customized.png)

-The buttons for *More detail* and *Less Detail* allow the user to switch between these modes.

 ## How it works

-The Exception Reporter can be called manually or by setting up a Windows Exception event - see [Sample Code Usage](https://github.com/PandaWood/Exception-Reporter/wiki/Sample-Usage)
+The Exception Reporter can be invoked manually or by setting up a Windows Exception event - see [Sample Code Usage](https://github.com/PandaWood/Exception-Reporter/wiki/Sample-Usage)

-The report can be sent silently or the dialog (above) shown, which is then populated with the exception and certain system details.
-A screenshot can be taken and file attachments added (if using email as the method of sending).

 The ultimate goal is the developer receiving a formatted exception report - see [Creating and Sending a Report](https://github.com/PandaWood/Exception-Reporter/wiki/Creating-and-Sending-a-Report)